Viewing entries tagged

 BIA Denies Bond due to Absence of Letter from Sponsor

-The Board of Immigration Appeals has determined that the Department of Homeland Security had met its burden of proving a non-citizen was a flight risk because the non-citizen submitted contradictory proof of the residence of his sponsor and did not submit a statement from the sponsor.
+The Board of Immigration Appeals determined that the Department of Homeland Security met its burden of proving a non-citizen was a flight risk because the non-citizen submitted contradictory proof of the residence of his sponsor and did not submit a statement from the sponsor.
 “The Immigration Judge also clearly erred in finding that the proposed sponsor has a fixed address in Hallandale, Florida.
 The documents provide three different addresses for the sponsor, two in Hallandale, Florida, and another in Hopatcong, New Jersey.
 The documentation for a residential lease in Hallandale, Florida, provides a different address than the bill for electric services in the same location.
 There is no explanation from either the respondent or the sponsor as to which of the multiple addresses, if any, is Mr. G-’s fixed address, and whether the respondent will be residing with him at the address upon release from custody.
 Further complicating this factual analysis is the submission of a different address in New Jersey, without clarification by the respondent or Mr. G-.
 Thus, the Immigration Judge clearly erred in finding that the sponsorship documents reflected that the sponsor has a fixed address in Hallandale, Florida, and that the respondent would reside with him there.”

 The full text of Matter of Dobrotvorskii can be found here: